 Mr. O’Kelly is a graduate of the Royal School of Mines, London.
 He has worked in metalliferous mining throughout the Americas, having previously being employed by Exxon, Anaconda and Rosario Mining Co.
 He also has served as an officer of JP Morgan and a partner of Elders Finance and acted in the capacity of a director of Glamis Gold, Alamos Gold, Northgate, Campbell Mines and Rayrock Resources.
 Mr O’Kelly currently is an independent financial and technical consultant based in Santiago Chile.

 Francisco Covarrubias – Director

 Mr. Covarrubias holds a degree in Agricultural Engineering and a Bachelor of Science in Agro Resources.
 He also holds and MBA form the University of Melbourne.
 Mr. Covarrubias works with Acfin, the largest Add descriptionmaster servicer for asset backed securities in Chile and a leading player in the Mexican market.
 Prior to Acfin, he worked with Australia Trade Commission expanding and promoting Australian business interests in Chile.
-MR. Covarrubias began his career in the agri-business sector working with the Conosur winery and Chiquita brands.
+MRr.
+Covarrubias began his career in the agri-business sector working with the Conosur winery and Chiquita brands.